hilmanski/freeStuffDev/content/stuff/new/gmail.md

 +++

+free account mobile, desktop or web
+15GB
+Send a chat message in Gmail
+Start or join a video call from Gmail
+Create a task in Gmail
-free account mobile, desktop or web you can create as many gmail accounts as you want but you must add a password for each account sending limits may change without notice. daily limits are applied over a 24-hour period, not during a particular time of day.
+you can create as many gmail accounts as you want but you must add a password for each account sending limits may change without notice. daily limits are applied over a 24-hour period, not during a particular time of day.